bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 Student loan debt (SLD) total in the US reached a staggering number in 1.5 trillion dollars, borrowed by 44 million people.
 It is 2.4 times larger than the total of credit card debt.
 The SLD total in 2008 was 640 billion dollars [which ballooned to 1.2 trillion by 2015](https://www.politifact.com/truth-o-meter/statements/2015/aug/14/jeb-bush/jeb-bush-student-loan-debt-has-doubled-under-obama/).

-While [the return on investment of higher education (HED) is well known and documented] (https://college-education.procon.org/), student loans accumulated for financing higher education are reported as societal issues such as [reasons for divorce](https://www.yahoo.com/amphtml/finance/news/millennial-marriages-crumbling-student-loan-debt-134145853.html), financial dependence on parents, and lack of home ownership observed in Gen-Y.
+While [the return on investment of higher education (HED) is well known and documented](https://college-education.procon.org/), student loans accumulated for financing higher education are reported as societal issues such as [reasons for divorce](https://www.yahoo.com/amphtml/finance/news/millennial-marriages-crumbling-student-loan-debt-134145853.html), financial dependence on parents, and lack of home ownership amongst Gen-Y.

 In order for a student to be able to pay off HED loans, the loan total should not exceed his/her annual income from gainful employment the HED would provide.
 For unfortunate some, this rule of thumb was violated and loan defaults resulted.

 The US Department of Education publishes the College Scorecard data to help the public to make informed decisions about investments in higher education.
 The data features large amount of metrics including default rates and is organized by academic year.
 In this report, we will focus on the 2014-15 scorecard data to achieve the following objectives:

-- Explore the data to ascertain correlations the data is telling us.
+- Explore in order to ascertain correlations the data is telling us.
 - Find out strong predictors influencing the default rates.
 - Build a predictive model for the default rates.